Skip to content

 How does Terra Classic open interest compare across exchanges?

-Terra Classic (LUNC) open interest is broken down by exchange in the chart above, showing the total value of outstanding LUNC derivative contracts on each platform.
+The Terra Classic (LUNC) open-interest chart shows the total value of outstanding LUNC derivative contracts on each exchange.
 Rising open interest indicates new capital entering the market, while declining OI suggests positions are being closed.

 What does the LUNC long/short ratio indicate?